Assailant kills several people with bow and arrows in Norway

 The police chief in the town of Kongsberg announced the deaths at a news conference.

+He said there were several deaths but did not offer any details.

-Police were alerted to the attack around 6:30 p.m.
+Police were alerted to the attack around 6:30 p.m. and arrested the suspect about 20 minutes later.
 The community is 66 kilometers (41 miles) southwest of Oslo.